Wilhelm Meyn

 Wilhelm Meyn (3 June 1923 – 4 May 2002) was a general in the German Air Force.
 During World War II, he served in the Luftwaffe and was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.
-In 1956 he joined the Bundeswehr of West Germany and rose to the rank of general, retiring in 1979.
+In 1956, he joined the Bundeswehr of West Germany and rose to the rank of Generalmajor, retiring in 1979.

+Summary of career

+Aerial victory claims

+Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that Meyn was crited with approximately 26 aerial victories, all of which claimed on the Eastern Front.